JakeAnto/JakeAnto.github.io/docs/blog/posts/nextdns.md

 [:material-shield: NextDNS](https://nextdns.io/) is a DNS service that can be used to block ads, trackers, malware, etc. This guide will help you set up your NextDNS configuration.
 You [do not have to sign up](#trying-out-nextdns) for NextDNS to follow this guide.
 <!-- more -->
 ??? info "This guide is **NOT** sponsored by NextDNS."
     No affiliate links are used in this guide.
-Except [this one](https://nextdns.io/?from=d93f6mm7).
+I'm just a happy user of NextDNS.

 ## What does it do?